nymea/nymea-docs/src/pages/documentation/users/advancedusage/sensor-on-mqtt-server.md

 Assume you have a home-brew weather station which can read temperature sensor values and publish them to a MQTT server.
 We will establish a MQTT connection to nymea and post those values to a topic named `/example/temp1/`

 ### Enabling the MQTT broker
-First, make sure the MQTT broker is enabled in nymea.
-For that, open System Settings and go the MQTT broker section.
-In there, make sure there is at lase one MQTT server interface enabled.
+First, make sure the MQTT broker in nymea is enabled.
+For that, open System Settings and go to the MQTT broker section.
+In there, make sure there is at last one MQTT server interface enabled.
 If not, click the "Add" button to add one.
 Pick the desired interface (Leave to "Any" if unsure) and a port.
 Normally MQTT uses port 1883.
 Make sure there aren't any other services blocking the port you choose.
 Enable SSL encryption and/or login if desired.
 In this example we'll enable authentication but won't enable SSL encryption.

 ![](/img/documentation/users/mqtt-server.png)